Capital Letters in Adverts

 The Quick AnswerThere comes a time when the need to be effective trumps grammar rulings.
 Therefore, have the confidence to use capital letters in adverts as required.

-Capital Letters in AdvertsCapital letters attract the eye; therefore, it is acceptable to use them in advertisements and signs as required.
+Capital Letters in AdvertsCapital letters attract the eye.
+Therefore, it is acceptable to use them in advertisements and signs as required.
+For example:

 Beware!
 Grammar Mistakes Can Be CostlyA third of those questioned said they would not do business with companies using poor spelling or grammar.
 (In the US, lost revenue through bad writing is estimated at over $200 billion a year.
 In the UK, the Royal Mail states that poor written correspondence costs business £40 billion a year in lost sales.)

 Therefore, there is a balance to be struck.
 From a grammatical perspective, a capital letter on a common noun is wrong.
 Therefore, it has the potential to scare off your customers.
 However, it will make a word more prominent in your advert, and this could make your advert more effective.